What Is Mulch?

 Inorganic mulch can still protect the soil surface.

-It can help reduce erosion, suppress weeds, and provide long-lasting ground cover.
+It can help reduce erosion, suppress some weeds, and provide long-lasting ground cover.

-Stone, gravel, and river rock are often used in decorative beds, drainage areas, walkways, dry landscapes, and low-maintenance spaces.
+Stone, gravel, and river rock are often used in decorative beds, drainage areas, walkways, dry landscapes, and lower-maintenance spaces.

 Inorganic mulch does not add organic matter to the soil like wood, leaves, straw, or compost.